Meet our Support Network Coordinator, Lizz ClarkeMay 2021

 The intersection of professional and lived experience brings an in-depth understanding of the needs of individuals, family and friends.
-And, appreciation of the health care system and access to appropriate help and equipment.
-Lizz is well-practised in guiding difficult conversations and balancing appointments, rest and resources.
+With an appreciation of the health care system and access to appropriate help and equipment, Lizz is also well-practised in guiding difficult conversations and balancing appointments, rest and resources.

 ”I hope to offer the Reflections’ community a proactive, practical, evidence-based approach to support the path ahead, and I am keen to hear your ideas and suggestions of how and where this role could benefit you and other members,” Lizz.

 You can contact Lizz on email – email@example.com